I often get questions from my readers about the uses of silk fabric:

 Both sides of the satin fabric (shiny and matte) can be used as a right side or you can combine them in one garment.

 Satin combines with other types of silk and other fabrics as well and can be used for different embellishments.
-Sleeves, collars, belts, bias strips sewn from satin make garments look stylish and unique.
+Sleeves, collars, belts, and bias strips sewn from satin make garments look stylish and unique.

 2. Silk Chiffon

 Silk Chiffon is also a very popular silk fabric but its uses are a little bit different.
-Chiffon is sheer fabric so garments made from chiffon have to be lined most of the time unless it is a sexy lingerie.
-Chiffon dresses and blouses are usually flowy and made with frills, flounces, gathers, ruffles; chiffon drapes really well and doesn’t keep the shape.
-Chiffon is widely used to make scarves and lingerie because it’s very soft fabric and pleasant for the skin.
+Chiffon is sheer fabric so garments made from chiffon have to be lined most of the time unless it is sexy lingerie.
+Chiffon dresses and blouses are usually flowy and made with frills, flounces, gathers, and ruffles; chiffon drapes really well and doesn’t keep the shape.
+Chiffon is widely used to make scarves and lingerie because it’s a very soft fabric and pleasant for the skin.
 But you can’t make beach covers from silk chiffon because every drop of water would leave a visible spot.

 Silk chiffon is not easy to use and some sewing skills are required to handle it properly.
 If you plan to sew something from chiffon I strongly recommend not to use zippers for closures.

 3. Silk Organza

 Silk Organza doesn’t drape well, so it can’t be used for patterns that require soft folds and draping fabric.
 Dresses and gowns made from silk organza have to be lined because it’s even sheerer than chiffon.
 Organza is used a lot for wedding garments.